corite/parallel-computing/docs/cost_model_1.md

 ## Roofline Model

-Simple model to determine if an application is bound by peak band-width or peak performance.
+Simple model to determine whether an application is bound by peak band-width or peak performance.
 The model is based on arithmetical/operational intensity measuring the number of floating-point operations/operations per byte.

 - peak performance $\pi$: FLOPS